ismabentoumi/MaximumFlowBlockerProblem/README.md

 ## Instances

 The `instances` directory contains a set of benchmark instances for the maximum flow blocker problem, representing graphs.
-The folder is composed of three subfolders.
-The instances in `NETWORKS` and `GRIDS` are the instances used in the computational study conducted in
+The folder is composed of three subfolders. `NETWORKS` and `GRIDS` contain the instances used in the computational study conducted in
 [[1]](#1).